ibm-cloud-docs/vpc/snapshots_vpc_faqs.md

 Pricing for snapshots is also set by region.
 For more information, see [Pricing](https://www.ibm.com/cloud/vpc/pricing).

 When you use the [fast restore](/docs/vpc?topic=vpc-snapshots-vpc-about#snapshots_vpc_fast_restore) feature, your existing regional plan is adjusted.
 Billing for fast restore is based on instance hours.
-For more information about the cost of fast restore, see [Pricing](https://www.ibm.com/cloud/vpc/pricing){: external}.
+Billing for fast restore is based on instance hours.
+So the fast restore feature is billed at an extra hourly rate for each zone that it is enabled in regardless of the size of the snapshot.
+Maintaining fast restore clones is considerably more costly than keeping regular snapshots.

 ### Can I add tags to a {{site.data.keyword.block_storage_is_short}} snapshot?
 {: faq}